 We saw more roosters on our first day in Kauai than we saw people.
 That’s no exaggeration.
 They’re everywhere, running wild and sneaking up behind you so they can steal your fish taco!
 They’re beautiful to look at, but they don’t just cock-a-doodle-doo when the sun comes up like you read about or see when you’re watching Doc Hollywood on cable.
 Here in Kauai, they do it all day long.
 At one point in the day, I asked Michael, “Are roosters just super stupid?”
 He quickly came back with, “In relation to what?”
 That short-circuited my brain enough that I dropped the subject altogether and finished my fish taco in silence, huddling over it to keep from being “rooster burgled.”
 After all, if a Hawaiian rooster manages to successfully steal your lunch directly out from under you, the question of stupidity does, in fact become, entirely relative.

 Our first official tourist stop was the Kilauea Lighthouse off Kolo Road.
 Built in 1913, it’s at the northernmost point of the Hawaiian Islands and it’s a great first-stop in Kauai because it provides plenty of scenery and doesn’t require much in the way of walking, climbing or interacting, and at the end there’s a gift shop!
 Colorful placemats, coasters with hula girls, bright pink and orange mini-tees, and all the scenery your camera can devour.
+These wonderful landscapes are perfect for a Wedding Venue.
 Do not miss it.

 Next, Michael, tired from learning about local lighthouses and juggling citrus, took an afternoon nap with Snowflake back at the cottage.
 So I hopped into the Chevy Malibu on the hunt for what’s known as Secret Beach.
 Secret Beach is about a ten-minute hike off the side of the road somewhere between Kalihiwai Bay and the Kilauea Lighthouse, down an unmarked path cutting straight through the woods.